EstimatedEst. Read Time: 8 minutes

 Let’s face it.
 The only time you really think about your low back is when there’s pain!
 Not anymore.

-The lower back is at the center of practically every big lift you do.
+The lower back is at the center of practically every heavy lift you do.
 If it’s not strong, you are in big trouble!

 So today I want to give you four strengthening exercises for the lower back that you can do at home with no equipment to help fortify the back against all future injuries.

-You see, your low back needs to be strong for lifting weights, but it will never be strong enough unless it gets help from your glutes.
-If the glutes and low back aren’t working together, you’re going to find that lower back pain will set in at some point down the line when you go to do your big lifts.
+You see, your low back needs to be strong for lifting heavier weights, but it will never be strong enough unless it gets help from your gluteal muscles.
+If the glutes and low back aren’t working together, you’re going to find that lower back pain will set in at some point down the line when you go to do your heavy lifting (compound movements).
+This would include things like a barbell deadlift, Romanian deadlifts, bent-over row and other common back exercises and lower body movements.

 However, if the lower back gets an assist from the glutes, it will help you get strong and remain strong in your pursuit of building bigger muscles safely.